Developer Guide

 Avoid when A simple try-with-resources block suffices and no composition is needed.

 A value paired with a side-channel accumulation (log, metrics, audit trail).
-The functional alternative to mutable shared state for cross-cutting concerns.
+The functional alternative to mutable shared state.

 Use when You need to thread log entries, counters, or audit events through a pure computation chain without shared mutable state.